One of the protagonists of Super Robot Wars Judgment

 When the Fury reveal themselves to the world, to her horror, Calvina discovers The Dragon is actually her Not Quite Dead boyfriend, who goes by his real monniker "Al-Van".
 Worse yet, one of her students at the Ash'ari-Kreutzer Facility is still alive, except she too is a Fury named Fu-Lu Mu-Lu.
 Both were the conspirators behind the facility's destruction.
 Filled with doubts, anger and sadness, Calvina begins hating the Fury and swears vengeance, with an added dose of violence

-Calvina has access to all the mecha Touya can use; what she lacks in Touya's Half-Human Hybrid nature to use machine effectively
+Calvina has access to all the mecha Touya can use; what she lacks in Touya's Half-Human Hybrid abilities to use Fury machines effectively

 , she makes it up with her sheer skill